dhawal-pandya/Namaste-React/README.md

 # Namaste-React
-To upload my homework for the Namaste React course.
+To upload my assignments for the Namaste React course.